openwall/john-packages/readme.md

 ## Introduction

+> [!IMPORTANT]
+>
+> Some relevant fixes have been committed to the main john repository: office, zip, PDF, ...
+>
+> IF YOU USE OUTDATED SOFTWARE, FALSE NEGATIVES ARE POSSIBLE AND YOU WILL BE WASTING YOUR TIME AND CPU CYCLES.\
+> IT IS MANDATORY TO STOP USING PREVIOUS VERSIONS, AS THEY ARE KNOWN TO HAVE ERRORS.

 ### Continuous Delivery Status

 We produce software in short cycles, ensuring that the software can be reliably released at any time, following a